exercism/ballerina/exercises/practice/basics-monitor-rush/.docs/instructions.md

-# Go Figure Monitor Rush
+# Monitor Rush

-## Problem Statement

-You are an employee of a software company called "Go Figure" with 97 employees.
+You are an employee of a software company called ABC Corp with 97 employees.
 A newly rented office space, however, only has 65 cubicles.
 Every employee wants to work in the new office because each cubicle has state-of-the-art monitors.
 The HR department is overwhelmed with such requests and came up with a cubicle allocation system with the help of its digital operations team.

 They assigned a number to each cubicle from 1 to 65.
 Employees who want to work in the new office must send allocation requests for cubicles by 7:30 AM every weekday.
 An employee can only send one allocation request.
 Each such request can contain only one cubicle number.

+## Problem Statement

 The HR department takes the following actions for each cubicle allocation request: